 That said, there are opportunities to help that some of our readers may be well-placed to pursue.
 We’ve prepared one article on how to use your time most effectively, and another on how you can donate money to help relieve the most crucial bottlenecks:

 Below is a list of opportunities to help the global response to COVID-19.
 The list is focussed on opportunities in research, policy, technology and startups.
 We focus on opportunities in the US and UK, because most of our audience is based there.
 Please tell us about opportunities in other locations that we should add to this list.

 Warning: we have not carefully reviewed the organisations and opportunities on these lists.
 Most items on this list are included simply on the grounds that we have seen the project endorsed by a relevant expert or institution, or even just that we (as non-experts) have glanced at the relevant project and thought it seemed at least somewhat promising.
 Please contact us to suggest improvements to this list.

 Update 2020-05: We’re now listing COVID-19 opportunities on our job board.

 This means that there’s an especially pressing need for more “field building” or “disentanglement” research, with the aim of defining the field.
 If you might be able to do this kind of work, then your contribution is especially valuable since you can unlock the efforts of other researchers.
 The main home for most of this kind of research with a long-term focus right now is the Future of Humanity Institute in Oxford.
-There’s also a significant need for mentors who can help the next generation enter.

 Could this be a good fit for you?

-In research, might you be capable of getting a PhD from a top 30 school in one of these areas?
+Might you be capable of getting a PhD from a top 30 school in one of these areas?
 This isn’t required but is a good indicator.
 Read more about predicting success in research.

-If focused on field building research, can you take on messy, ill-defined questions, and come up with reasonable assessments about them?
+If focused on field-building research, can you take on messy, ill-defined questions, and come up with reasonable assessments about them?